 - Implement first aid measures consistent with the nature of the medical emergency.
-As appropriate and available, utilize safety equipment or automated external defibrillators. - AEDs are in all Protective Services patrol vehicles and patrol officers are trained in the use of AEDs. - Retrieve a first aid kit from a designated location, see list below:
+As appropriate and available, utilize safety equipment or automated external defibrillators (AED. - AEDs are in all Protective Services patrol vehicles and patrol officers are trained in the use of AED (although anyone is allowed to use an AED in an emergency). - Retrieve a first aid kit from a designated location, see list below: